 - Website Terms, Polices and Use Agreements

 Joe is active in several organizations dedicated to improvement of the delivery of legal services, and was appointed by the Minnesota Supreme Court in 2014 to a three year term on the Lawyer’s Professional Responsibility Board.
+The Supreme Court reappointed him to a second term in 2017.
 He is also active in several non-legal service organizations, including a dozen years with Ramsey County’s Guardian Ad Litem Program and several years with the Boy Scouts of America.

 Joe earned his J.D. from Georgetown University Law Center in 1988, where he was the Business Editor for the American Criminal Law Review.
-He earned his undergraduate degree in Psychology from Loyola University of Chicago, cum laude, in 1985.
+He graduated from Loyola University of Chicago's Honors Program with a B.S. in Psychology, cum laude, in 1985.

 - Since 1996, Joe has been AV® Peer Review Rated.
 AV® is the highest possible Peer Review Rating from Martindale-Hubbell.

 - Joe is a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
-His kids don't consider him fair, but 12 years of representing both plaintiffs and defendants in litigation plus a 15 negotiating commercial contracts helps him help others "get to yes."
+His kids don't consider him fair, but 12 years of representing both plaintiffs and defendants in litigation plus 17 negotiating commercial contracts helps him help others "get to yes."

 - He participates in the ABA Business Law Section and the Association of Corporate Counsel